Embedding Guide

 return () => instance?.dispose()

 }, [])dispose() detaches event listeners, unmounts DOM, and releases the engine reference held by the chrome.
-The WorkbookHandle itself is owned by the caller; release it with wb.delete() when the application is done.
+The WorkbookHandle itself is owned by the caller; release it with wb.dispose() when the application is done.
+The React and Vue adapters expose the same failure as an onError prop / error event plus an errorFallback prop for a framework-native fallback UI.

 Stub-engine detection